yasir23/Eliza-yield-farming/docs/docs/advanced/deploy-eliza-to-tee-with-oasis-rofl.md

 ### ROFL Application Configuration

-The ROFL application configuration handles the setup and management of the TEE environment.
-It supports:
+The ROFL application configuration (`rofl.yaml`) defines how your application will be deployed and executed in the TEE environment.
+The configuration supports different deployment modes:

-- Multiple deployment modes:
-    - `testnet`: For development and testing
-    - `mainnet`: For production deployment

-Key features:
-- Secure application deployment
-- Configuration management
-- Policy enforcement
-- Resource allocation

-Example configuration:
+1. **Self-hosted Deployment** (when you run your own node)
+2. **Oasis-sponsored Deployment** (using Oasis-provided infrastructure)
+3. **Third-party Deployment** (using other provider's infrastructure)

+Here's a comprehensive example configuration:

 ```yaml
 name: eliza